sociocs/docs/integrations/activecampaign/send-messages.md

 ---
-label: Automation
+label: Send Messages
 title: "Sociocs app for ActiveCampaign automation"
 order: -200
 ---

 ## Introduction

-This app adds ability for you to send text/SMS (using your Twilio account) or WhatsApp messages (using your Twilio or Gupshup account) from your ActiveCampaign automation.
+This app adds ability for you to send text/SMS (using your Twilio or Telnyx account) or WhatsApp messages (using your Twilio or Gupshup account) from your ActiveCampaign automation.

 When the recipient replies to the message, it shows up in your Sociocs Inbox, from where you can reply, and continue the conversation.